trading glossary

 DDLVN

-This is the Low Volume Node (LVN) that separates 2 high volume distributions on a Double Distribution Day.
+This is the Low Volume Node (LVN) that separates two high volume distributions on a Double Distribution Day.
 This is a key area to note as shown here:

-This describes a day which has 2 acceptance distributions or High Volume Nodes (HVN) separated by an Low Volume Node (LVN).
+This describes a day which has two acceptance distributions or High Volume Nodes (HVN) separated by a Low Volume Node (LVN).

 E